Need Help? We are right here!

 Obtain the following information from Atlassian Bitbucket Cloud.

 The first step of Atlassian Access starts with the Domain Verification Process to enforce SAML SSO on the managed user accounts.
 This process verifies that you own a valid domain for managing the user accounts and use the same domain name for the email addresses.

-Once the domain is successfully verified, it lets you host the Jira Software, Jira Service Management (JSM), Confluence (wiki), or any Atlassian instance on the Cloud, along with providing pre-generated site URLs.
+Once the domain is successfully verified, it lets you host the Jira Software, Jira Service Management (JSM), Bitbucket (wiki), or any Atlassian instance on the Cloud, along with providing pre-generated site URLs.
 For example, if the verified domain is acma.com, then the Jira Hosting URL will be https://acma.com/jira and user accounts will be email@example.com.
 So you can consider Domain Verification as a crucial step for your instance hosting and anyone who wants to do SAML SSO Configuration on Atlassian Cloud needs to go through the Domain Verification Process.
 Follow the steps in the document or video for Domain Verification.

-Atlassian Access is an additional subscription applied across the Atlassian cloud products like Jira Software, Jira Service Management, Jira Work Management, Confluence, Bitbucket, etc. So it is needed for Single Sign-On(SSO) or any Cloud Service which comes under Atlassian Access.
+Atlassian Access is an additional subscription applied across the Atlassian cloud products like Jira Software, Jira Service Management, Jira Work Management, Bitbucket, Bitbucket, etc. So it is needed for Single Sign-On(SSO) or any Cloud Service which comes under Atlassian Access.

 Get IdP Metadata Details to upload to Atlassian Bitbucket Cloud:

 You can allow a IP Address in certain range for SSO or you can deny it based on your requirements and you can also challenge the user to verify his authenticity.
 Adaptive authentication manages the user authentication based on different factors such as Device ID, Location, Time of Access, IP Address and many more, thus improving the security and functionality of Single Sign-On.You can configure Adaptive Authentication with IP Blocking in following way: